virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 }
 ```

-If you don't know the container's ID or the container does not created yet, you can set the value dynamically using special placeholders:
+If you don't know the container's ID or the container hasn't been created yet, you can set the dynamic value using special placeholders.

+For example:

 ```
 {